 Labouring in love is prompted by the knowledge that all we are and all we have is from the Lord.
 The more we know of God's goodness and grace towards us, the more we are prompted to labour in love for the Lord.
 When we begin to consider the enormity of what God has done for us, in that while we were yet sinners, Christ died a cruel and painful death on the Cross, the more we are prompted to labour in love for Him.

 The third virtue of the Thessalonians was the steadfastness of their future hope in the Lord Jesus.
 His many precious promises and the blessed expectation of His soon return was not founded on empty optimism or a fingers-crossed-wishful-thinking attitude.
 It is the unshakable confidence in the knowledge that God's Word is true.
 And though we may have to wait for His return, it will certainly come.

 When with patience, we steadfastly hope in the Lord and stand firm on the promises of God, we have an inner-assurance in His Word of truth, for God has placed His Word above His holy name.
 Our steadfast hope in the Lord is the unshakable conviction that the Bible is sure.

 May we follow in the footsteps of the Christians of Thessalonica whose good works were energised by faith, whose service was motivated by love, and who maintained an unwavering hope in the return of our Lord Jesus Christ.

-Heavenly Father, thank You for the reminder we gain from the lives of the Thessalonian Christians whose work of faith, labour of love, and steadfast hope in the Lord Jesus Christ, is an example to us all of godly living that honours You.
+Heavenly Father, thank You for the reminder I gain from the lives of the Thessalonian Christians whose work of faith, labour of love, and steadfast hope in the Lord Jesus Christ, is such a beautiful example of godly living that honours You.
 I pray that I may grow in grace and in a knowledge of Christ Jesus my Saviour and do all for Your greater praise and glory.
-This I ask in Jesus' name, AMEN.
+In Jesus' name, AMEN.